 Making Gelatin Air Fresheners

 Step #1 Decide what type of scent you’d like to have.
 Lavender is calming, eucalyptus is invigorating and deters spiders, and lemon is fresh and clean.
-Purchase the essential oils online at a place like Mountain Rose Herbs, Amazon, or at other natural grocery stores like Whole Foods.
+Purchase the essential oils online at a place like Young Living, or at other natural grocery stores like Whole Foods.
 Craft stores may have some too for making scented floral arrangements but they may also infuse them with synthetic fragrance too.

 Step #2 Bring one cup of water to a boil and mix in four packets of unflavored gelatin.
 Stir until the gelatin has dissolved and then remove from heat.
 Ethical vegans may not want to use gelatin so an alternative may be needed for them.